Nevada State Route 487: Route description

-SR 487 begins as at the Utah state line northwest of Garrison, Utah as the continuation of Utah State Route 21, which serves the towns of Milford and Beaver.
+SR 487 begins at the Utah state line northwest of Garrison, Utah as the continuation of Utah State Route 21, which serves the towns of Milford and Beaver.
 From there, the route heads northwesterly on Baker Road through the desert terrain.
 The highway comes upon the town of Baker, near which there are pockets of farmland.
 In Baker, the route intersects Lehman Caves Road (SR 488), which is the gateway to Great Basin National Park.
 Leaving the town, SR 487 continues northwesterly through more desert lands.
 The route ends at the intersection of US 6/US 50, approximately 7 mi west of the Nevada–Utah state line.